golang/vscode-go/docs/debugging.md

 We encourage you to give the newly added `"debugAdapter": "dlv-dap"` support a try and to
 [let us know of any issues](https://github.com/golang/vscode-go/issues/new).
-If you need to use the `legacy` mode, pleasse also see the [legacy remote debugging](debugging-legacy.md#remote-debugging) documentation.
+If you need to use the `legacy` mode, please also see the [legacy remote debugging](debugging-legacy.md#remote-debugging) documentation.

 For example, start external headless server: